openedx/edx-platform/docs/en_us/course_authors/source/creating_content/create_html_component.rst

 * :ref:`Import LaTeX Code`

 .. note::
- Review :ref:`Organizing Your Course Content` and :ref:`Best Practices for HTML Markup` before you start working with HTML components.
+ Review :ref:`Developing Your Course Index` and :ref:`Best Practices for HTML Markup` before you start working with HTML components.

 To add an instant hangout to an HTML component, see :ref:`Google Instant Hangout`.

 .. _Options for Editing HTML Components: